SovereignCloudStack/k8s-cluster-api-provider/README.md

 this after R1 and eventually recommend this as the standard way of managing clusters in production.
 At this point, it's included as a technical preview.

+## Overview over the parameters in clusterctl.yaml and environment-XXX.tfvars